williammcintosh/aws-terraform-project/README.md

 ### Update Docker Image

 When you make edits to the rust code, then do these steps:
+1. Open the docker app on your local machine
-1. Navigate to `live/stage/services/rust_backend/`
+2. Navigate to `live/stage/services/rust_backend/`
-2. Run the bash command `just dockerLogin && just dockerBuild && just dockerTag && just dockerPush && just apply`
+3. Run the bash command `just dockerLogin && just dockerBuild && just dockerTag && just dockerPush && just apply`

 # Troubleshooting